digitalbazaar/did-cli/README.md

     did notes --delete old-property --all

 You can choose any KEY values you wish, although simple strings will be easiest to use.
-The `create` and `send` commands have an "auto" feature to write some notes.
+The `generate` and `register` commands have an "auto" feature to write some notes.
 The "name" note is useful to assign simple names to DIDs.
 The "ledger" note is useful to keep track of where DIDs have been sent.

     $ did notes did:example:test:1234 --set name shortname
     $ did notes did:example:test:1234 --get name